-Jed Morgan has been a successful recipient of a Tier 1 Scholarship within the Sport Australia Hall of Fame Scholarship & Mentoring Program and paired with SAHOF Member and one of the world’s most accomplished cricketers, Ricky Ponting AO as his Mentor.
+Jed Morgan is a golfer who was awarded a Tier 1 Scholarship within the 2021 Sport Australia Hall of Fame Scholarship and Mentoring Program, and has been paired with cricketer and SAHOF Member Ricky Ponting as his Mentor.

-Through 2019, Jed was chosen to captain Queensland and was named Queensland Amateur of the Year, QLD State Team Captain, placed second at the South Australian Amateur and second at the Men’s Avondale Medal.
+In 2019, Jed was chosen to captain Queensland and was named Queensland Amateur of the Year.
+He also placed second at the South Australian Amateur tournament and at the Men’s Avondale Medal that year.

 “To me, this Scholarship is priceless.
 To be granted the opportunity to have access to someone who has achieved high success is priceless, especially from someone like Ricky.
-As golf is such an individual sport, sometimes it’s hard to find answers on how to deal with challenges as you must rely on yourself.
+As golf can be such an individual sport, sometimes it’s hard to find answers on how to deal with challenges as you must rely on yourself.
 I feel Ricky will be able to help me understand myself and my situation a lot better.
 In turn, this will help me success more in life as a whole and eventually help others.” – Jed Morgan on being selected as a 2021 Tier 1 Scholarship Holder.

-Mentor Ricky Ponting AO said: “As an elite cricketer, I was always fiercely determined and driven to succeed.
-As a Mentor, I’m excited to impart this passion for success on Jed and as an avid golfer myself, it’s a privilege to be able to share the course with such an impressively talented young player.”
+“As an elite cricketer, I was always fiercely determined and driven to succeed.
+As a Mentor, I’m excited to impart this passion for success on Jed and as an avid golfer myself, it’s a privilege to be able to share the course with such an impressively talented young player.” – Mentor Ricky Ponting.

 Golf Australia CEO, James Sutherland: